Fashion Buying & Merchandising - Full Time Year 1Book Your Place Now

 Putting into practice the skills learned in class is key to gaining employment in the fashion industry.
 Portobello Institute has established a strong network of connections with many of the main fashion buying and merchandising departments within some of Ireland's largest retailers.
-We have developed a work experience pklacement programme for our students to participate on with some of the leading fashion brands in Ireland.
+We have developed a work experience placement programme for our students to apply to participate on with some of the leading fashion brands in Ireland.
 These include brands operating in the luxury fashion arena such as Brown Thomas and Harvey Nichols to brands operating in fast-moving high fashion such as Primark and Vero Moda.
 Companies participating on our work experience placement programme invest considerable time in our students and recruit directly from the placement programme.

 This Fashion Buying and Merchandising course introduces you to the busy but exciting world of fashion.
 The relevant field trips, events and guest lecturers all enhance your opportunity to gain further relevant and practical experience.
 You will learn to prepare mood boards, retail display and analyse fashion trends in line with customer needs.
 This course is designed to prepare our graduates to undertake a variety of roles within the fashion industry by introducing subjects from the worlds of fashion, business and retailing which are customised to the needs of the fashion industry.